SPEED BUGGY

 Speed Buggy, Jabberjaw, Captain Caveman, Scooby and Funky Phantom on Scooby-Doo!
 Mystery Incorporated. |

-by the show.
-Shortly after the show’s debut, the characters guest-starred on an
+after the show’s debut, the characters guest-starred on an episode of The

 part of Scooby’s team, The Scooby Doobies.
 In later years, the characters would

-direct-to-video movie Scooby-Doo! and the Mask of the Blue
+costumes in the direct-to-video movie Scooby-Doo! and the Mask

 Flash/Speed Buggy Special #1, which was part of DC